t11e/simplicity/documentation/userguide/index.md

 [jQuery](http://jquery.com/) and [jQuery UI](http://jqueryui.com/) are required to use the widgets.

 There are three high-level steps to use the widgets on a page:

-1. install the widgets on the page
+1. install the widgets on the page with `link` and `script` tags
-1. configure the page level widget sets, and
+2. add HTML elements for the search and result areas
-1. configure each set of widgets as needed (sometimes you can just use the defaults)
+3. add a few lines of JavaScript to configure the widgets

 Install
 -------